nmichaels/zig-avr-testbed/README.md

 # Zig on AVR

 This repo gets a trivial Zig program (blink an LED) working on an Arduino Uno (atmega328p).
-There is much hackery and it probably wouldn't work with multiple source files.
+There is much hackery.

 ## Prerequisites